MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-enriched-logs.md

 1. Select **Add Diagnostic setting**.
 1. Give your diagnostic setting a name.
 1. Select `EnrichedOffice365AuditLogs`.
 1. Select the **Destination details** for where you'd like to send the logs.
 Choose any or all of the following destinations.
-Additional fields appear, depending on your selection.
+More fields appear, depending on your selection.

     * **Send to Log Analytics workspace:** Select the appropriate details from the menus that appear.
     * **Archive to a storage account:** Provide the number of days you'd like to retain the data in the **Retention days** boxes that appear next to the log categories.
 Select the appropriate details from the menus that appear.